rop-la/rop-la.github.io/en/_posts/2020-02-15-bluegate-internals.markdown

 While I was on vacations, there was a patch on RD Gateway CVE-2020-0609 and CVE-2020-0610, I never listen about a Gateway on Remote Desktop so I found it interesting to analyze.

 I stopped sunbathing on the beach, turned on the laptop and started.
 After doing a PoC that worked correctly triggering a DoS, some post began to apper about that.
-Then, I was in doubt if I should write about t, and here we are.
+Then, I was in doubt if I should write about it, and here we are.

 <!--more-->